InsertIO/cordovaInsert/README.md

 # Cordova Plugin For Insert Framework

 The purpose of this code is to allow hybrid applications to use the native insert SDK.
-Using the SDK, a hybrid app can trigger events within the app thus triggering inserts.
+Using the Insert SDK together with this plug-in allows a hybrid app to trigger inserts using custom code.

 Register for an insert account at https://insert.io